Pupil Premium at Sefton Park

 The government believes that the pupil premium, which is additional to main school funding, is the best way to address the current underlying inequalities between children eligible for FSM and their peers by ensuring that funding to tackle disadvantage reaches the pupils who need it most.

 The pupil premium was introduced in April 2011 and is allocated to schools to work with pupils who have been registered for free school meals at any point in the last six years (known as ‘Ever 6 FSM’).
-Schools also receive funding for children who have been looked after by the Local Authority continuously for more than six months, and children of service personnel.
+Schools also receive funding for children who are looked after by the Local Authority (LAC) and those who were previously looked after by the Local Authority (PLAC) immediately before being adopted and children of service personnel.